Josh Brown (American football): New York Giants

 The next day, in the face of further criticism, the NFL placed Brown on the commissioner's exempt list while it reviewed the documents, saying that they appeared to reference "other instances of abuse" separate from the one for which he was disciplined.
 Brown had the right to appeal this decision, but ESPN's Adam Schefter reported that he would not do so.

 The NFL claimed that it made multiple attempts to obtain documents related to the case, only to be rebuffed by the sheriff's office.
 In response, King County Sheriff John Urquhart told KIRO-AM in Seattle that he'd received a letter from an investigator asking for details on the case, but he never disclosed that he was working for the NFL.
 For that reason, he dismissed the letter as coming from a "yokel."
 He also claimed that any requests for information on the case would have gone directly to him had the league followed the normal channels, and "we probably would have told them orally a little bit more about what we had" at the time.
 The NFL, Urquhart said, behaved like a "bully" when it asked for the information in the manner that it did.

 On October 25, 2016, the Giants released Brown.
 In a statement, the Giants apologized for their previous "misguided" approach to the situation.
 This move had been expected since the NFL placed him on the exempt list.
 That day, several sources close to the situation told ESPN's Chris Mortensen that Brown would never play for the Giants again, and that they planned to cut ties with him at the earliest opportunity.

 On September 8, 2017, while a free agent, Brown was suspended an additional six games after the NFL continued conducting a previous investigation regarding his previous domestic violence case.
-With that suspension behind him, Brown was free to return to the field.
-However, as of January 2023, he has not been signed by an NFL team.
+Though the suspension was completed without Brown being on a team, it was believed to be the end of his career as teams were unlikely to take on the negative attention that would come with signing him.